 Day 6: Everyone who donates to a charity gets a coupon for a free alcoholic or non-alcoholic drink

-Day 7: Open bar for groups larger than 10 people who make a reservation for Christmas Eve
+Day 7: Open bar for people who make a reservation for Christmas Eve

 Day 8: Bring a loved one and they get a complimentary dessert of their choosing